 Showcase of Diversity

-UJ, the Fontaine Center, and Delta Tau Delta collaborated to hold the second annual DUI Awareness.
+UJ and the Fontaine Center collaborated to hold the third annual DUI Awareness.
 The event was aimed towards educating students on the dangers of driving under the influence of Alcohol and/or other Drugs.
-This year’s event took the form of a Pizza – Trivia night where teams answered questions about DUI in order to win prizes.
+This year’s event took the form of a Pizza – Trivia night where teams answered questions about alcohol and other drug awareness in order to win prizes.

 101 Things to Do in Athens Without the Use of Drugs or Alcohol

 UJ partnered with the Residence Hall Association and Improv Athens to provide an interactive performance to students about various activities, events, and programs on campus and within Athens that students can participate in that do not require the use of alcohol and other drugs.

-This year, we successfully hosted the fourth annual overnight University Judiciary Retreat at Camp Twin Lakes in Winder, Georgia.
+This year, we successfully hosted the fifth annual overnight University Judiciary Retreat at Camp Twin Lakes in Winder, Georgia.
 This retreat allowed our current and provisional members an opportunity to interact with each other.
 It also provided an opportunity to build trust and develop community within the organization.
-Staff from UGA’s Multicultural Services and Programs facilitated discussion about integrating social justice principles into members’ collegiate experiences.
+Keith Wenrich, Director of Recreational Sports, gave the keynote address.
 Additionaly, UGA Rec Sports staff members led various team-building activities, which taught members the importance of respect and communication.
 Also, all members participated in developing organizational goals for the upcoming year.
 We believe this experience breaks down personal barriers allowing all members to respect each other and their opinions for the upcoming year.

 247 Memorial Hall